NO PROMO CODE REQUIRED

 In 2018, PointsBet serviced 45,000 clients, paid out north of $300 million, and generated upwards of 147k bets in a single day.
 In preparation for its debut in the U.S., PointsBet signed on both NBA hall-of-famer Allen Iverson, and NFL star Darrelle Revis, after which the site named its betting tutorial school: Revis Betting Academy.

-In order to enter the New Jersey market, PointsBet needed to lock up a land-based partner, licensed to offer sports betting.
+In order to enter the New Jersey market, PointsBet needed to lock up a land-based partner that was licensed to offer sports betting.
 It found one in The Meadowlands Racetrack, becoming the licensee’s second behind New Jersey market share leader FanDuel Sportsbook.

 Following a brief beta period, PointsBet celebrated its full launch in the Garden State on January 17, 2019.
 Today, it remains the only sportsbook in the state to offer a spread betting format.